-The Hater Arcade is another hub world that allows the player interact directly with more NPCs.
-Below are a list of its several functions:
+The Hater Arcade is another hub world that allows the player to interact directly with more NPCs.
+Below is a list of its several functions:

 The Radio allows the player to change which station or individual song that plays in the Waiting Room.
 The furthest progressed into the Tower of Barbs, the more songs that unlock.

 Anytime the player enters the Hater Arcade, Meijin will be turned to them.
 This signifies that he is ready to deliver a "Meijin Tip", which gives further insight into combat nuances that aren't fully described in the Underworld Rolodex.